 - More than 5 children = Min.
 40%

-The number of children involved in the child support cases in Texas
+The number of children involved in child support cases in Texas

 Here you can find some examples where we calculated child support amounts;

-In a Case of Child Support in Texas, if one of the parents is the sole custody holder of a child, and if the other parent of the child is ordered to pay child support;
+In a Case of Texas Child Support, if one of the parents is the sole custody holder of a child, and if the other parent of the child is ordered to pay child support;

-- If they have $2,400 net income in a month, and they have not any other child;
+- If they have a $2,400 net income in a month, and they do have not any other child;

 The child support that the custody holder parent will receive for a single child will be $480 per month (20% of net income).